 Interesting, isn’t it?
 Be sure to stop there on your travels to explore the area.

 Bealach Na Gaeltachta

 If you love the outdoors and taking long walks or hiking, then this is the place for you.
 Bealach Na Gaeltachta is made up of four circular long-distance trails in the Gaeltacht areas of County Donegal.
 All four trails are graded from easy to moderate.
 So be sure to pick the suitable trail for you, whether you’re a beginner or an experienced hiker.

 Worthy Visit to Letterkenny

 The Town of Letterkenny in County Donegal has proven itself to be a must-visit location for travellers, no matter their interests!
-There, you can enjoy local nightlife, practice your favourite sport or experience the great outdoors.
+There, you can enjoy the local nightlife, practice your favourite sport or experience the great outdoors.
 What more could anyone ask for?

 Have you ever been to Letterkenny?
 If so, let us know below which of these locations you were able to see.
 If not, tell us which one picked your interest the most.